marthac63/SQL_Project/README.md

 We use the same query as in Section 2 but `GROUP BY` and `ORDER BY` `age` to aggregate the `total_players_joined` and `total_players_retained` by each age year as well as to compare the retention rate (i.e. `ret_rate` in the query across different ages).
 [Link](Project%20query.txt) to full query here.

-## 4. NUMBER OF PLAYERS RETAINED BY AGE
+## 4. WHAT IS THE AGE OF OUR PLAYERS AND HOW MANY FROM EACH AGE GROUP ARE BEING RETAINED?

 [Link](/Project%20query.txt) to full query here.